-Nat Cook is the Member for Hurtle Vale and Shadow Minister for Human Services in the South Australian Parliament.
+Nat Cook is the Member for Hurtle Vale and Minister for Human Services in the South Australian Parliament.

 She and husband Neil have lived in the same home in Woodcroft for close to 30 years and she is a lifetime local of the southern suburbs.

 After losing their son Sam to a violent and unprovoked one-punch assault in 2008, Nat and Neil formed the Sammy D Foundation to educate youth about the consequences of violence.
 They hope that no other family would go through what theirs has.